-Please find the updated information from CUSIS.
+Please refer to the CUSIS.

 Teaching mode:

 - 1. 100% face-to-face teaching mode: all students should join the classes at the venues, or they will miss the lectures. - 2.
 Notice that no live lectures will be video-recorded in any situations, including sick leave.
 If you have a good reason to be absent, contact the lecturer to see if some assistance may be given. - 3.
 Exam/test will be also conducted in face-to-face mode.